 If an object is closer to the lens than the focal point, the lens cannot bend the light spreading from the object enough to return it to a point.
-To your eye-brain system, it looks like there is an image on the same side of the lens as the object.
+To your eye-brain system, it looks as if there’s an image on the same side of the lens as the object.
 This type of image is called a virtual image.
-It cannot be focused on a piece of paper.
-(See Figure 2.)
+A virtual image cannot be focused on a piece of paper (click to enlarge diagram below).

-Mount the image locator firmly in place so that you can look through the straw fixed to one edge and see one point on the image (see next diagram).
+Mount the image locator firmly in place so you can look through the straw fixed to one edge and see one point on the image (click to enlarge diagram below).
 Then rotate the other straw until you can look through it and see the same point on the image.
-(You'll have to move your head to look through the second straw.)
+(You’ll have to move your head to look through the second straw.)
 The image is located where two imaginary lines, one drawn through each straw, cross.
 If the image is a real image, you can place a piece of paper there and see it on the paper.

 You can also find the focal length of your particular lens using a bright light source that is more than 30 feet (9 m) away.
 Caution: Do not use the sun for this!

 Hold a piece of paper against the lens on the side opposite the light.
 Move the paper away from the lens until a sharp image of the light appears on the paper.
 The distance from the lens to the image is the focal length.